D4T4R/LANtern/README.md

 > *Lights up every dark corner of your LAN.*

-`lantern` is a zero-dependency\* shell script that scans your home or office Wi-Fi network, identifies every active device by MAC address, enriches unknown vendors via the macvendors.com API, and renders a clean colour-coded ASCII table — all in one shot.
+`LANtern` is a zero-dependency\* shell script that scans your home or office Wi-Fi network, identifies every active device by MAC address, enriches unknown vendors via the macvendors.com API, and renders a clean colour-coded ASCII table — all in one shot.

 Built for Linux.
 Works with repeaters, IoT devices, CCTVs, smart TVs, solar inverters — anything on the same subnet.